sammy-code98/image-upload-plugin-docs/src/index.md

 tagline:
 features:
 - title: Simple
-  details: Feature 1 Description
+  details: Built with simplicity in mind, hence its minimal setup
 - title: Eazy To Use
-  details: Feature 2 Description
+  details: With  few lines of code, you have a full flegded image upload component ready and eazy to use
-- title: Javascript
+- title: Javascript Compliant
-  details: Feature 3 Description
+  details:
 - title: React Powered
   details: Feature 4 Description
 - title: React Powered